Early Childhood Education

 - Unless you are directed by faculty or staff, do not enter the kitchen area.

-- Do not "hang out" in the children's playground area.
+- Do not "hang out" in the children's playground area or the parking lot.

 - When you see children in the hallway, be friendly, but please do not engage or distract children from their activities.

 - Refrain from talking about the children in a voyeuristic kind of way i.e., "Oh aren't they cute?"

 - Do not bring any peanut products into the building as this is a PEANUT-SAFE facility.

 Guidelines for Student Use of ECE Classroom

 - Students must enter and exit classroom through ECE Classroom entrance.

 - No food or drink is to be in the lab area of the room.

 - The materials from the lab must remain in the room.